 Welcome to Positive Action Community Theatre!

-We offer in-person and virtual theatre workshops and performance opportunities for teens and adults with autism and other developmental disabilities.
+We offer in-person and online theatre workshops and performance opportunities for people with autism and other developmental disabilities.
+Sliding scale tuition is available if needed.
+Our current and upcoming workshops are listed below.

-Improv and Acting Workshops (NEW!)
+Improv and Acting Workshop Series

-The Enchanted Forest – Chapter Two!
+The Enchanted Forest musical!

-Virtual Theatre Workshops
+Virtual Improv/Theatre Workshops

-We provide online theatre workshops for teens and young adults with autism on Fridays from 4 to 4:45 p.m.
-(Pacific Time).
 We have discovered that our theatre/social skills workshops are very effective in a virtual setting, and serve people who are unable to attend our in-person workshops.
-Download a Virtual Workshops flyer in English or combined Virtual and In-person Improv flyer in Spanish.

 Our programs are designed to serve people with autism, but everyone is welcome to attend.